jamesmunns/lab-notebook/src/ideas/emu-pac.md

 Ideally, this would allow people to create "fake" peripherals such as UART, SPI, and I2C, that could be exposed via simulated PAC interactions.

+The idea would be to provide learning material, like the [Discovery Book](https://docs.rust-embedded.org/discovery/), based around this, so EVERYONE can learn a little embedded Rust (or at least the "higher in the stack" parts) without needing to buy specific hardware.

 Once an `emu-hal` has been built on top of the `emu-pac`, the usual `embedded-hal` portability techniques could be used to integrate "off the shelf" drivers.

 ## Prior Art